christoph-v/spark/3rd-party-input/SrrTrains-v0.01/HobbyReports/hr000-readme.txt

 -------------------------------
    This is a new hobby report, which introduces release "Fiat A".
-Release "Fiat A" could become - if started - an intermediate step towards "Arimathea" Current version is 4.3.x, it'll be updated, if step 0033.11 will be finished
+Release "Fiat A" could become - if started - an intermediate step towards "Arimathea" Current version is 4.3.x, it will not be updated again (it's a "snapshot")